-- A patient may choose to opt out of a block fee and/or payment plan at any time during care, even if an agreement has been previously signed. - A member shall not subject the patient to any undue pressure and/or duress when the patient chooses to opt out of a block fee and/or payment plan. - A member must fully refund to the patient any unused portion of the block fee and/or payment plan calculated by multiplying the number of services provided by the established unit cost per service of the block fee/payment plan agreement. - If a patient opts out of the block fee/payment plan, a member may not charge a patient any additional fees for any treatments or services that were discounted or complimentary as part of the block fee/payment plan.
-A refund must reference the unit cost per service, which may be complimentary or discounted, of the block fee/payment plan agreement.
+- A patient may choose to opt out of a billing/financial arrangement at any time during care, even if an agreement has been previously signed. - A member shall not subject the patient to any undue pressure and/or duress when the patient chooses to opt out of a billing/financial arrangement. - A member must fully refund to the patient any unused portion of the billing/financial arrangement calculated by multiplying the number of services provided by the established unit cost per service of the billing/financial arrangement within 30 days of the patient request. - A member must ensure they have the resources to provide the patient with a refund for any unused portion of a billing/financial arrangement, upon request of the patient, within 30 days of the patient request.
+Any fees collected by the member through a billing/financial arrangement for future care is in a sense held in trust by the member, until the care is provided. - If a patient opts out of the billing/financial arrangement, a member may not charge a patient any additional fees for any treatments or services that were discounted or complimentary as part of the billing/financial arrangement.
+A refund must reference the unit cost per service, which may be complimentary or discounted, of the billing/financial arrangement